tbates/tbates.github.io/_posts/2020-11-30-First-steps.md

 plot(m1, std = F)
 ```

-nb: *You'll need to have GraphViz installed for plot to open a graphic: if it doesn't work, don't worry.
+*nb*: *You'll need to have GraphViz installed for plot to open a graphic: if it doesn't work, don't worry.
 Later posts will explain how to get great graphics*!
+*ps*: On systems with Word installed a .dot file extension gets opened (uselessly) by M$ word.
+You might need to make graphviz the default app for these files.
+On Mac, just go to the get info, select "open with", select Graphviz.app and then "change all".

 Here's the plot:

 ![independence model](/media/1_make_a_model/independence model.png "Independence model of three variables")

-This should also be a warning: the variances are very divergent...
-It would help the optimiser if we convert displacement into litres.
+This should also be a warning flag for the modeller: the variances are very divergent...
+It would help the optimiser if we convert displacement into litres to keep its variance closer to that of the other variables.
 We'll ignore this for now.

 As you can see, this is an "independence model": No covariances were included, so all variables are modelled as uncorrelated.
-It would fit poorly in this case. `umxSummary` tells us this fit is, in fact, awful: χ²(90) = 52.39, p < 0.001; CFI = 0; TLI = 0; RMSEA = 0.717
+It would fit poorly in this case. `umxSummary` tells us this fit can definately be improved: χ²(90) = 98.32, p < 0.001; CFI = 0; TLI = 0; RMSEA = 0.996

 Clearly some un-modelled covariance here...
-Let's build our first theorized model.
+Let's build our theorized model.

 ``` splus
 m2 <- umxRAM("big_and_heavy", data = mxData(mtcars, type = "raw"),